martin-cs/symfpu/README.md

 SymFPU : The Symbolic Floating Point Unit
 =========================================

-SymFPU is an implementation of the SMT-LIB / IEEE-754 operations in terms of bit-vector operations.
+SymFPU is an implementation of the SMT-LIB theory of (IEEE-754) floating-point in terms of bit-vector operations.
 It is templated in terms of the bit-vectors, propositions, floating-point formats and rounding mode types used.
-This allow the same code to be executed as an arbitrary precision "SoftFloat" library (although it's performance would not be good) or to be used to build symbolic representation of floating-point operations suitable for use in "bit-blasting" SMT solvers (you could also generate circuits from them but again, performance will likely not be good).
+By providing different implementations of these templates it is possible to:

+- Run SymFPU as an arbitrary precision software floating-point library.
+This is done for testing and consistent constant evaluation in some tools.
+Note that it will not perform as well as a dedicated software floating-point library such as SoftFloat or MPFR.

+- Run SymFPU "symbolically" to generate a representation of the bit-vector operations used in the floating-point operations.
+By providing different implementations of the templates it is possible to produce the "symbolic" output in a variety of different formats.
+  This is normally used for "bit-blasting" in SMT solvers.
+  Alternatively you could use it to generate code in SMT-LIB, C or even Verilog if you wanted (SymFPU is not designed to produce good hardware so YMMV).

 A considerable amount of effort has gone in to checking that these encodings are correct and so please do report any discrepancies you see.

+The library is available under your choice of two licenses:
+- The Free Software Foundations' GPL V3.
+- The "3 clause" BSD license.
-The library is Free Software licensed under the GPL V3.
-If this poses a particular challenge for your application, please contact the author.
+If this poses particular challenge for your application, please contact the authors.

 A Quick Start
 -------------

+To integrate SymFPU with your system, you will need to:

 1. Create a "back-end", a class with the following members: